 Now that you have a fair idea of which tile patterns to choose from, you can go ahead and choose subway tiles for your kitchen if you haven’t already.
 For this, you need not look far – you’ll find an excellent selection of subway tiles in Perth at our store.

 Subway tiles are an excellent choice for kitchens and bathrooms.
-When it comes to laying subway tiles in your kitchen, you have several patterns to choose from.
+When laying subway tiles in your kitchen, you have several patterns to choose from.
 Some of the best subway tile patterns for kitchens include the herringbone pattern, grid or stacked, offset and crosshatch.
 Choose any of these patterns to give your kitchen a modern look.

 And, for the best subway tiles in Perth, look no further than us at Ross’s Discount Home Centre.
-To take a look at our subway tiles in Perth, visit us in Guildford or check out our online store today!
+To look at our subway tiles in Perth, visit us in Guildford or check out our online store today!